typedeck0/Mantra-Alerter/README.md

 # Mantra-Alerter
 Will alert you to prepare your mantras.
+Unfortunately arcdps does not provide ability cooldowns in realtime so I had to work around that limitation.

 - [x] A firebrand in your squad died <b>OR</b> You (firebrand) died.
 - [x] You are out of combat.